 Fact – No- 20

 Flowers are meant mainly for their beauty and fragrance.
 There are some rare angiosperm species, which are the largest, smelliest, and strangest looking flowers.
-The corpse flower, also called titan arum is the best example, which blooms over 8 foot tall and 12 feet in circumference and smells like rotten flesh.
+The corpse flower, also called titan arum is the best example, which blooms over 8 feet tall and 12 feet in circumference and smells like rotten flesh.

 Also Read: Morphology of Flowers

 These were some of the interesting facts about flowers, the precious gifts of nature.
-The flowers have not only intrigued us with their unique beauty and pleasant scents, but have also surprised us with their strange characteristics.
+The flowers have not only intrigued us with their unique beauty and pleasant scents but have also surprised us with their strange characteristics.

-This article concludes an introduction to the flowering plants – Angiosperms, and its amazing facts.
+This article concludes an introduction to the flowering plants – Angiosperms, and their amazing facts.
 To know more about the Angiosperms, their types, facts and other related topics and important questions, keep visiting our website at BYJU’S Biology.